Codit/practical-api-guidelines/maturity-level-two/docs/logging-guidance.md

 # Logging sinks
 By default, a console log should be added.

-On Azure projects, by default, there should be logged to Application Insights.
+On Azure projects, by default, there should also be an output to Application Insights.

 # Logging frameworks
-There are differnt ways to log your logs.
+There are different ways to log your logs in C#.

 - If there are Application Insights specifics, such as:
     - Dependency logging
     - Custom Dimension logging
     - Tree correlations

-    Use the direct Application Insights logging.I specifics (for dependency logging etc)
+    Use the direct Application Insights logging library.

 - If you don't have this requirement there are 2 possible ways to go for.
 [Microsoft.Extensions.Logging.ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=aspnetcore-2.2) or [Serilog](https://serilog.net/)